AlbertoLourenco/ALTIFFViewer/README.md

 A TIFF files viewer (with multi-pages).

 ALTIFFViewer was created for simplify our life when we need show a TIFF collection pages/images using NSTiffSplit like auxiliar library.

+Visit https://github.com/Sharrp/NSTiffSplitter to see NSTiffSplit library.
+Thanks, Anton Sharrp Furin! :)

 So.. follow these steps:

 - Copy files into Classes directory on sample project;
 - Import the ALTIFFViewer.h to your ViewController.h;